Subham-Maity/JAVA-CheatSheet/README.md

-# Java CheetSheet For Beginners Written By CodeXam
+# Java Cheat Sheet For Beginners Written By CodeXam
 I am **Subham Maity**
 I love Programming.
 One of the aims I had when I started ```CodeXam``` was to make learning programming easy Help us improve this guide - **Fork, Pull Requests, Shares and Likes are recommended**!